Areas Extractive Industries

 Natural Resources for Sustainable Development: The Fundamentals of Oil, Gas and Mining Governance (facilitated MOOC)

 Twice a year, CCSI, Natural Resource Governance Institute (NRGI), the World Bank and the United Nations Sustainable Development Solutions Network (SDSN) offer a massive open online course (MOOC) on Natural Resources for Sustainable Development: The Fundamentals of Oil, Gas and Mining Governance.
-This MOOC, (delivered in English), is designed for the participation of large numbers of geographically dispersed… read more
+This MOOC, (delivered in English and now available in Arabic, with video transcripts also available in French,… read more

 In December 2013, a diverse group of 14 experts from Africa, Asia, North America, South America, and Europe worked together for five days to produce a user-friendly guide in English and in French on “Mining Contracts: How to Read and Understand Them.”
 The guide was produced to help policy makers, civil society, citizens, and the media understand the often complex and opaque terms of mining contracts.